JoachimGoedhart/PlotsOfData/README.md

 ### Running the App

-Currently, the app can only run from R/Rstudio.
+The app is available online: [https://huygens.science.uva.nl/PlotsOfData/](https://huygens.science.uva.nl/PlotsOfData/)

-Give it a quick try by running it directly from Github.
+But you can also run it offline in R/Rstudio.
 In the command line (in R or Rstudio) type shiny::runGitHub('PlotsOfData', 'JoachimGoedhart')

 Or download it to use it offline: